 For the next step, the first portion of the small intestine is divided, then the bottom end of the small intestine is joined to the newly connected stomach pouch.

 The surgeon then completes the procedure by connecting the top portion of the divided small intestine to the small intestine further down.
-This allows stomach acids and digestive enzymes to mix with food from the bypassed stomach and initial portion of the small intestine.
+This allows stomach acids and digestive enzymes to mix with food from the bypassed stomach and the initial portion of the small intestine.

 Disadvantages include long-term vitamin and mineral deficiencies, a longer than average hospital stay, adherence to dietary recommendations, and the overall complexity of the operation, which can, in turn, lead to greater complication rates.

 BPD/DS is a procedure that has two components.
-First, a smaller and tubular stomach pouch is created by removing a portion of the stomach similar to the sleeve gastrectomy.
+First, a smaller and tubular stomach pouch is created by removing a portion of the stomach, similar to the sleeve gastrectomy.
 A significant portion of the small intestine is then bypassed.

 In addition, the food consumed does not mix with the bile and pancreatic enzymes until it gets far down the small intestine.
-This means that there is a significant decrease in the absorption of vitamins, nutrients, and calories (including protein and fat).
+This means there is a significant decrease in the absorption of vitamins, nutrients, and calories (including protein and fat).